 FYE Capstone Project: Educational Experiences that Enlighten, Engage and Empower!

 The purpose of the Capstone Project is to create meaningful connections between what the students are learning and what they are living.
-Wherein the objective is not simply to help students “master” the tools of reading but empower them to read the world critically (McLaren, 2004).
+The objective is not simply to help students “master” the tools of reading, but empower them to read the world critically (McLaren, 2004).
 The curriculum speaks to the student’s curiosity about topics that are often marginalized in the dominant curriculum in a voice that is both culturally relevant and critically responsive.
 It moves beyond typical notions of education, to power discourse critiques, and the real purpose and promise of education- freedom.

 The students will critically reflect on how their educational experiences have affected their academic engagement and be challenged to pursue their education with a stronger sense of purpose.
-Students will develop a self-empowerment strategy for pursuing their education with a stronger sense of purpose and learn effective strategies that will assist them the process, such as: life management, critical literacy and reflection, growth mindset, AVID learning strategies, and more.
+Students will develop a self-empowerment strategy for pursuing their education with a stronger sense of purpose and learn effective strategies that will assist them in the process, such as: life management, critical literacy and reflection, growth mindset, AVID learning strategies, and more.
 In addition, our students will also engage in a critical analysis of social and environment justice issues affecting the structure of opportunity that ultimately affect community empowerment, such as: gentrification, employment/poverty, educational inequities, policing, environmental degradation, the digital divide, health and wellness, and more.

 Curriculum inspired from the insight of provocative pedagogues, poets, artist and activist.